TarunB-Git/FileDownloader/README.md

     If any files cannot be downloaded, or if there are any errors, they will be logged in separate `.log` files (`skipped_files1.log`, `skipped_files2.log`, etc.) for troubleshooting.

  8. Abort Renaming:
-    If you check the "Don't Rename pngs?" checkbox, the renaming operation will be skipped, and the program will only download the files.
+    If you check the "Don't Rename Files?" checkbox, the renaming operation will be skipped, and the program will only download the files.

  File Extensions: The program is designed to handle any file type (e.g., `.png`, `.pdf`, `.mp3`, `.mp4`, `.docx`), as long as the URL links point to files with the selected extension.